NicklasLallo/dotfiles/README.md

 # ❤ Dotfiles ❤
 My current dotfiles.
 Could be yours as well.

-Uses GNU Stow to symlink the dotfiles.
-You can easily pick and choose the parts you like without having to use everything.

-Instructions:
-1. Clone the repo into your home folder, ex: `~/dotfiles`.
-2. Install GNU Stow. (or do the symlinks manualy, see: `man ln`
-4. Backup any of your original config files you want to keep around.
-3. Go to the repo and run `stow vim` or similar to symlink the files asociated with that part of the setup.

 ## Some details
 + **OS**: Arch
 + **WM**: i3